brendali366/CSCE3550Project2/README.md

 -> Ran Gradebot and shows 55/65 for grade.

 -> Coverage unknowingly shows 0 even though it is running successfully as shown on Gradebot.
+I tried multiple methods to try to fix this but it did not work.